altsem/gitu/README.md

 ## Configuration
 Gitu utilizes [Delta](https://github.com/dandavison/delta) to format and highlight diffs if installed.
 Configure Delta like you normally would, and the changes should be visible in Gitu.
-You can have diffs shown side-by-side
+You can even have diffs shown side-by-side

 <img src="doc/normal.png" width="600" />
 <img src="doc/side_by_side.png" width="600" />